What Can I Do With a Neuroscience Degree? | Polygence

 Neuroscience Research Projects on Polygence

-Seeking mentorship and and engaging in careful career planning are advantageous for budding neuroscientists, as connecting with seasoned professionals not only offers guidance in navigating the field but also unlocks doors to collaborative opportunities and diverse research projects.
+Seeking mentorship and engaging in careful career planning are advantageous for budding neuroscientists, as connecting with seasoned professionals not only offers guidance in navigating the field but also unlocks doors to collaborative opportunities and diverse research projects.
 Within neuroscience, research endeavors span a broad spectrum, allowing students and professionals to delve into projects exploring cellular and molecular mechanisms associated with neurological disorders like Alzheimer's disease, Parkinson's disease, or schizophrenia.
-For high school students interested in conducting research in this field, Polygence can help bridge this gap.
+For high school students interested in conducting research in this field, Polygence Pods can help bridge this gap.

-For example, meet Polygence mentor, Carmen.
+For example, meet research coach and Polygence mentor, Carmen.
 She's currently immersed in a project exploring the current state of Neurodevelopmental Disorders.
 With her, you can delve into the definition, diagnosis, and treatment of these disorders alongside behavioral therapeutic interventions.
 Throughout the project, you'll gain skills in critically analyzing scientific papers, culminating in a review of the topic suitable for submission to scientific journals, such as the International Journal of High School Research.

 Understanding how the brain adapts and learns is another captivating avenue of research.
 Polygence mentor, Ollie is working on projects exploring neuroplasticity to delve into the mechanisms that enable the brain to reorganize itself in response to experience, offering insights into learning and recovery from brain injuries.